CraigYanitski/kosmatau3d/README.md

 ## Code Corrections

-The major changes to the `kosmatau3d` model are described in the document `treatise.pdf`, and the major changes to the Milky Way model will also appear in the upcoming Yanitski et al. (2022) paper.
+The major changes to the `kosmatau3d` model are described in the document `./docs/treatise.pdf`, and the major changes to the Milky Way model will also appear in the upcoming Yanitski et al. (2022) paper.
 There will be other documents to state the other various corrections and developments made.

 ## Developmental Progress